 Museums are good starting points to learn more about Hungarian culture.
-The Night of Museums is a great one-night event where more than 250 cultural institutions all around Hungary are open to visitors all night long, from the largest exhibitions of the Hungarian National Museum to the more specific museums such as the Zsolnay Museum in Pécs.
+The Night of Museums is a great one-night event where more than 250 cultural institutions all around Hungary are open to visitors all night long.
+Keep in mind that most museums are closed on Mondays.